Note: oDesk is now called Upwork. I have left oDesk as it is for now in this post.

 A year ago, if you would have asked me about oDesk, I would have said something like “hire 100, fire 99,” which would have been pretty accurate for me.
 Hiring on oDesk was insanely stressful because that much more of my day was spent on stupid HR related tasks and not money making.
 Not to mention the money I was wasting hiring vendor after vendor, all of which who would screw up my site just a bit more.
-Ha, my Nightlite Media site is hanging together by threads, because it had soooo many different coders work on it.
-Side note: I do intend to eventually re-do it, but like the cobbler and his shoes…hackers among you, don’t get any ideas.
+Thank goodness this is behind me, and we have a proper site now.

 The worst part about outsourcing via oDesk (before I knew how) was the under-delivering and the late nights.
 Under-delivering because the vendor wasn’t half as good as they led on, and late nights due to having to crack the whip so as to make sure they did the job.
 If I wasn’t online, they just wouldn’t show up.
 No accountability.
 No shits given.
 Hell of a thing.

 Anyways, I can’t possibly tell you that if you follow this guide you will always find gold.
 I can tell you though, since I started using these techniques, I sleep a lot better, and usually within a few hires, can find one star.

 Here is my guide, put together based on a lot of reading, many brains picked and a ton of real experience.

 Is Good Help Hard to Find?
 Not If You Know What You’re Doing

 If you want the most elastic, responsive, and affordable crew: They need to be yours.

 Off to oDesk then, to find some help.

 If you are familiar with oDesk that sentence probably just gave you heart burn – I know it used to for me.